OSGeo/proj-datumgrid/CONTRIBUTING.md

    to use.
    Replicating an existing entry will be the easiest.
 3. Add the grid name in `travis/expected_europe.lst`, sorted alphabetically.
+4. Register the grid in `filelist.csv`
-4. Issue the pull request
+5. Issue the pull request

 Adding a grid in a package of grids is not enough to make it directly and transparently usable by PROJ.
 If the source and target coordinate reference systems are known of